dstackai/dstack/docs/blog/posts/ambassador-program.md

 ## How to apply?

-If you’re interested in becoming an ambassador, click the link below and fill out a quick form with details about yourself and your experience.
+If you’re interested in becoming an ambassador, fill out a quick form with details about yourself and your experience.
 We’ll reach out with a starter kit and next steps.

 <a href="#" target="_blank"